 - Serve: Stir in the sour cream, and serve your slow cooker beef stroganoff any way you’d like!

-- Sear the beef.
+- Sear the beef as the first step if desired.
 I typically skip searing the beef to speed up this beef stroganoff recipe.
 However, if you have the time.
 Searing it in a skillet just until the edges are brown and crisp.
-This adds texture and helps lock in flavor and keeps the sirloin extra juicy.
+This adds texture and helps lock in flavor, and keeps the sirloin extra juicy.

 - Add the sour cream at the end.
 If you cook dairy too long, it can curdle and ruin the stroganoff.
 For the best results, stir it in just before serving.

-- Use a slow cooker liner to make clean-up a breeze.
+- For easy cleanup, use a slow cooker liner to make clean-up a breeze.
+You’ll be out of the kitchen in no time.

 FAQs: